Baryon Transport in Color Flux Tubes: Connecting Baryon Transport to Color Fields

 The expressions in Eq. (\ref{eq:kuboscaled}) for the induced baryon current or polarizability provide insight into how color charge couples to baryon transport.
 For a system with non-zero conductivity, the application of the field $\vec{\tilde{E}}^{{(3)}}$ induces a current.
 Combined with Gauss's laws, Eq.s (\ref{eq:gauss}) and (\ref{eq:gauss_scaled}), one see how a sub-volume with quadratic charge $\tilde{Q}^{(2)}$ provides an energy per unit length to a tube of area $A$, in Eq. (\ref{eq:tension}).
 Further, if the sub-volume has a cubic charge, $\tilde{Q}$, it provides a field $E^{(3)}$, through Gauss's law.
 This field can then induce a baryon current, or if there is no conductivity, it induces a baryon polarization.

-These relations offer particularly nice insight into flux tubes.
+The Gauss's law relations offer particularly nice insight into flux tubes due to the simple geometry.
 In that case one first chooses some point along the tube, and the subvolume $\Omega$ is then chosed as every part of a flux tube to one side of that point.
 By assuming that the field is constant across a cross-sectional area that divides a tube, one knows both the field, and thus the induced baryon transport.
 However, because this insight was based on Gauss's law, it does not necessarily translate well outside the paradigm of a flux tube.
 Even for a spherical volume one can imagine that the system has zero quadratic or cubic charge.
 But, that charge might have a dipole, or quadrupole moment.
 Thus, in general, it is challenging to calculate the field correlators outside the flux tube approximation.
 Even in the flux tube approximation, the Kubo relations are questionable because they are based on perturbation theory due to a slowly-changing applied field.
 However, in reality, such fields exist only in extremely dynamic systems, such as during the first half fm/$c$ of a hadronic collision.
 Even inside a hadron, the relations are difficult to motivate because the quarks and antiquarks are not isolated to one side of some volume.
 Finally, one should not forget that perturbation theory fails in QCD for any length or time scales $\gtrsim$ 1 fm.

-Despite the limits to the applicability mentioned above, the relations do provide some useful insight, even if that insight mainly provide some theoretical backbone to heuristic arguments.
+Despite the limits to the applicability mentioned above, the relations provide useful insight, even if that insight only provides some theoretical backbone to heuristic arguments.
 In the next section, compound flux tubes, i.e. tubes where the sub-volumes are in states of higher-order color multiplets, are presented.
 This phenomenology might have more promise for further development, and perhaps provide predictive capability.